 Located on the Quinnipiac River, this 35-acre preserve includes tidal wetlands, coastal forest and coastal grasslands.
 There are two loop trails on the preserve and a bird blind overlooking the salt marsh and river.
+Look out for a bird box, osprey nesting platforms, and a recently installed bat box!
+Check out this video by the New Haven Independent.

 Location: 1040 Quinnipiac Ave.
 Preserve entrance is near the Amtrak railroad bridge.
 Park in front of the gate and walk in through pedestrian entrance on the left side of gate.